Founder, Chord Electronics

 John came by his love of high fidelity naturally.
 Many of his engineer friends during his avionics days created audio equipment.
 John joined them.
 He found his work on clean and uninterrupted power was important to creating great audio gear too.

-John didn’t want Chord Electronics to be another amplifier company.
+John did not want Chord Electronics to be another amplifier company.
 He wanted to harness shifts in technology and how and where customers listen to music.
 John knew a tsunami of change was coming.
 1989 was also the year the first Internet Service Providers appeared.

 Prescient to begin Chord Electronics’ journey in the last moment of quiet before the web changed how we make, distribute and listen to music.
 In a great TED Talk, venture capitalist Bill Gross says timing is the most crucial factor in startup's success.
 Franks’ timing was perfect.